Dushyantgoswami/docs/docs/tutorials/run-a-node.md

 hide_table_of_contents: true
 ---

-This tutorial introduces the dYmension Hub and how to deploy your own RollApp, attach a Sequencer and begin developing your own ecosystem on top of the dYmension hub.
+This section will explain how to run a node of the dYmension hub.

 ### Step 1: Install binaries